Alaska 1964 Earthquake Pictures -

 Homes were pulled from their foundations and many in the Anchorage area known as Turnagain, slid toward the waters of Cook Inlet before coming to rest.

-As you can see from these pictures, the powerful quake left many of these homes sitting on broken chunks of land with trees sticking out sideways and some homes above the dirt, some under and some torn apart.
+As you can see from these pictures, the powerful quake left a lot of these homes sitting on broken chunks of land with trees sticking out sideways.
+Some homes were left above the dirt, some under and some torn apart.

 Alaska 1964 earthquake pictures like the one above, remind us of just how destructive the Good Friday quake was to the people of Anchorage who saw their homes torn apart.
-In many cases, while they were home.
+In most cases, while they were in their homes.

 Imagine the horror of being inside the building pictured above as it came crashing down on the sidewalk below.

-The book below was written by a then teenage girl who was in the JC Penney building when the quake struck and is her story of survival.
+The book below was written by a then teenage girl named Mary who was in the JC Penney building when the quake struck and the book is her story of survival.
 A short, must read.

 Only the top of the log home above remained after the earth finally stopped shaking.